-- 1996 Dr. rer. nat., Deutsches Krebsforschungszentrum, DKFZ, Heidelberg (Germany) - 1996 Visiting Scientist, Weizman Institute of Science, Rehovot (Israel) - 1996-1999 Scientist, Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA) - 1999-2010 Junior group leader, Institute for Molecular Biology and Tumor Research, Philipps-Universität Marburg (Germany) - 2005 Habilitation in Molecular Biology - 2006 Heisenberg Fellow - since 2010 Professor for Molecular Genetics, Georg-August Universität Göttingen (Germany)
+- 1996 Dr. rer. nat., Deutsches Krebsforschungszentrum, DKFZ, Heidelberg (Germany) - 1996 Visiting Scientist, Weizman Institute of Science, Rehovot (Israel) - 1996 1999 Scientist, Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA) - 1999 2010 Junior group leader, Institute for Molecular Biology and Tumor Research, Philipps-Universität Marburg (Germany) - 2005 Habilitation in Molecular Biology - 2006 Heisenberg Fellow - since 2010 Professor for Molecular Genetics, Georg-August Universität Göttingen (Germany)

-The compartmentalization of eukaryotic cells requires a machinery that is able to transport a great number of molecules into and out of the nucleus in a rapid, accurate and regulated manner.
+The compartimentation of eukaryotic cells requires a machinery that is able to transport a great number of molecules into and out of the nucleus in a rapid, accurate and regulated manner.
 The natural cargos for this machinery are proteins and RNA-protein complexes (RNPs).
 For the mRNPs it has to be assured that intron containing pre messenger RNAs are retained in the nucleus until processing is completed.
 Only fully processed and spliced mRNAs are transported into the cytoplasm and translated at the ribosomes.
-The otherwise resulting gene products can be toxic to cells and harmful to the organism.
+The otherwise resulting gene products can be toxic to cells and harmful to organisms.
 Several examples exist where not fully processed pre-mRNAs reach the cytoplasm, resulting in diseases like cancer or neurodegenerative diseases.
-Our project aims to identify and characterize the export-competent mRNPs that are transported into the cytoplasm.
+Our projects aim to identify and characterize the requirements for mRNA processing, transport and translation.
 We want to learn which proteins are associated with the transported RNP, how transport is regulated and how the cell distinguishes between export incompetent and export competent mRNPs.
-Saccharomyces cerevisiae has been proven to be a useful model organism for eukaryotic cells and we use a combination of genetics, biochemistry and cell biology to gain insight into mRNA export out of the nucleus.
+Moreover, we study the principles of mRNA quality control.
+Saccharomyces cerevisiae has been proven to be a useful model organism for eukaryotic cells and we use a combination of genetics, biochemistry and cell biology to uncover these processes.